Error-331/code_tests/docs/programming/nodejs/loop.md

 ### Queue

 - the Event Loop does not actually maintain a queue;
-- Event Loop has a collection of file descriptors that it asks the operating system to monitor, using a mechanism like epoll (Linux), kqueue (OSX), event ports (Solaris), or IOCP (Windows);
+- event Loop has a collection of file descriptors that it asks the operating system to monitor, using a mechanism like epoll (Linux), kqueue (OSX), event ports (Solaris), or IOCP (Windows);
 - Worker Pool uses a real queue whose entries are tasks to be processed;